 And Yet – My weekly reflections for this site

-Each week, usually on a Tuesday, I’ll post a new “And Yet” reflection.
+Each week, usually on Tuesdays, I’ll post a new “And Yet” reflection.
 I attempt, though I often wander far, to base my ponderings on the lectionary.
 I hope my words are useful for preachers, believers, doubters, and other folks who might appreciate (and even borrow) some of my faithful and foolish thoughts about following Jesus.

 (And if you do quote me, don’t forget to give me a little credit!)